sevlakoz/x1fd3/README.md

 * SpectrumPW - Vibrational-rotational spectrum calculation for given point-wise PEC and point-wise dipole moment (DM)
 * SpectrumAn - Vibrational-rotational spectrum calculation for given analytic PEC and point-wise DM
 * FitExp - fit analytic PEC to reproduce given experimental vibrational-rotational levels

+No input files required to run GUI.
+For CLI-based modes 2, 3, or 4 files need to be provided.
+Run any of these modes without no arguments to see help.

 ## Mode details